rkuma183/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

-The program I'd like to try next is Articulate Storyline and Replay https://articulate.com/360/replay so that I can create interactive video tutorials with webcam.
+The program I'd like to try next is Articulate Storyline and Replay https://articulate.com/360/replay so that I can create interactive video tutorials with webcam and other aspects of a full "learning management suite".
+Although Articulate360 provides a
+<a target"_blank" href"https://itunes.apple.com/us/app/peek/id1164486237?ls=1&mt=12">free Peek desktop client</a> installed to record on MacOS, the video editing product consists of these 3 Windows clients:

+   * Rise for responsive authoring
+   * Articulate Review for collaboration
+   * Articulate Live for training
+   * Storyline
+   * Studio
+   * Replay

 ## Camtasia Annoyances